honggaruy/honggaruy.github.io/_wiki/technology-idioms.md

   - run control
   - runtime configuration
 - 그리고 이 [문서](http://www.catb.org/~esr/writings/taoup/html/ch10s03.html)를 찾았다
+  > An older convention still common among system programs uses the executable's name with the suffix 'rc' for 'run control'.
+  >
-  > The 'rc' suffix goes back to Unix's grandparent, CTSS, It had a command-script feature called "runcom".
+  > Footnote: The 'rc' suffix goes back to Unix's grandparent, CTSS, It had a command-script feature called "runcom".
 Early Unixes used 'rc' for the name of the operationg system's boot script, as a tribute to CTSS runcom.
+  >
+  > -- Eric Steven Raymond, The Art of Unix Programming, Ch10.
+Configuration  --
+  {: .last_line_author}

 # the understatement of the year/decade/century